 Upload required supporting documents.
 This may include affidavits or mandatory certificates.

 Select Lock and Continue.
-Once this is done, you won’t be able to make any further changes to the application.
+Once you do this you won’t be able to make any further changes to the application.

-If you need help with your divorce, you can get a free 30-minute consultation from Ferrall & Co.
+Need help with your divorce?
+Get a free 30-minute consultation from Ferrall & Co.
 Lawyers.
-Contact them for assistance.
+Contact us for assistance.

 Step 5: Finalise the application